amagimedia/sidekiq-dup-guard/README.md

 # sidekiq-dup-guard

-This gem provides additional Sidekiq middleware to prevent duplicate Sidekiq job's getting enqueued to the queue at the same time.
+This gem provides a Sidekiq middleware to prevent duplicate jobs from getting enqueued.
-Uniqueness can be configured at Worker Level or at Function level
+Uniqueness can be configured at worker level or at function level.

-## Usage

-### Installation
+## Installation

 Include the gem in your Application Gemfile: